Acute Eosinophilic Pneumonia

 Acute eosinophilic pneumonia causes an acute febrile illness of short duration (usually < 7 days).
 Symptoms are nonproductive cough, dyspnea, malaise, myalgias, night sweats, and pleuritic chest pain.

-Signs include tachypnea, fever (often > 38.5° C), and bibasilar inspiratory crackles and, occasionally, rhonchi on forced exhalation.
+Signs include tachypnea, fever (often > 38.5° C), hypoxia, and bibasilar inspiratory crackles and, occasionally, rhonchi on forced exhalation.

 Diagnosis of Acute Eosinophilic Pneumonia